Lucifer-0217/Horizon/README.md

 ---

-## 🌠 Vision
+## 👾 Vision

 > *“Horizon is more than a tracker — it’s your digital window into location intelligence.”*
 > — **Amit Kasbe**

-Horizon is built to evolve into a **complete telecommunication intelligence framework**, combining multi-API precision, real-time visualization, and deep data relationships — empowering researchers, developers, and analysts to explore the unseen patterns of the connected world.
+Horizon is built to evolve into a **complete telecommunication intelligence framework**, combining **multi-API precision**, **real-time visualization**, and **deep data relationships** — empowering researchers, developers, and analysts to explore the unseen patterns of the connected world.